shovelingpig/shovelingpig.github.io/about.md

 ## Introduction

 Hi there!
-My name is Minchan Kim.
+This is Shoveling Pig.
 I'm studying **Computer science** and **Business** at Seoul National Univ.
 I'm an **AI Research Scientist** interested in **meta learning** and **transfer learning**.
 Currently I'm looking for an opportunity to work as a skilled industrial personnel.